 This kind of description of how a glass shows up to us deals with the form of its appearance, not its particular content.
 The description abstracts out any consideration of the particular qualities of the glass and treats it simply as a three-dimensional object, then seeks to describe how it is given to us.
 And the description of the form of the appearance of the glass applies just as well to all other three-dimensional objects.

-All three-dimensional objects have pretty much the same form of appearance, a form of appearance which differs from the forms of appearance of psychic states and of mathematical and cultural objects.
-Living things appear to us as having purposes and values and their motions show up as actions in light of these concepts; dead material things do not.
+All three-dimensional objects have pretty much the same form of appearance, a form of appearance that differs from the forms of appearance of psychic states and of mathematical and cultural objects.
+Living things appear to us as having purposes and values, and their motions show up as actions in light of these concepts; dead material things appear differently.

 Phenomenology leaves the description of the contents of the different realms of appearance to specialized sciences and sub-disciplines.
 The specialized sciences and disciplines divide the entire world up between them, and each sets busily to work describing and explaining the contents of its particular domain.

 Because the entire world is divided up between these various disciplines, there would seem to be no phenomena left for phenomenology to study.
 However, because these specialized disciplines are so focused upon describing the contents of what appears in their specific domains, they overlook the forms of their appearance.
 The special sciences are so concerned with what appears that they give no thought to how it appears.
-They are so concerned with looking at what appears that they look through how they appear and thus overlook how they appear.
+They are so concerned with looking at what appears that they look through how it appears and thus overlook how it appears.
 Each specialized science has, therefore, a particular blind spot that is necessitated by the fact that one cannot be concerned with the form of appearances and the content of appearances at the same time.
 One’s attention cannot be in two places at once.

 Husserl’s infinite phenomenological task was to describe and catalog all the different structures of appearance.
 To get a sense of how vast this project was and how picayune it could get, one of Husserl’s students at Göttingen spent an entire semester working out a careful phenomenological description of a mailbox.
 Husserl’s own work, however, was on considerably more important topics in logic, mathematics, the theory of knowledge, the philosophy of nature and values, and the philosophy of time.